 If you want to eat 2 tablespoons of peanut butter a day as recommended (Healthy Serving Size of Peanut Butter),you should consume 1 large bar or 2 small bars.

-How to make a healthier version of peanut butter chocolate bars
+How to make chocolate peanut butter bars

 If you are like me and melt the chocolate over bain-marie instead of melting in a microwave, place a saucepan that is filled with almost 2 inches (5cm) water over med-high heat.
 So while you are mixing the ingredients in the next stage, water will come to a simmer and you won’t need to wait between the stages.